hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 ## 9-Jan-2021

 [13:40:15](#kZ-iE4GDdOfvGQJsXxSE8t7VdqSUmWgpO8v-Ki67LyM) <planetsizecpu (Jose Luis)>:
-@gltewalt Thanks for be hands on! @greggirwin I do chat about the game on [gui-branch](https://gitter.im/red/red/gui-branch) and the code is ready on the link @gltewalt wrote Ì†ΩÌ±å
+@gltewalt Thanks for be hands on! @greggirwin I do chat about the game on [gui-branch](https://gitter.im/red/red/gui-branch) and the code is ready on the link @gltewalt wrote üëå

 ## 13-Jan-2021